-This Zuppa Tuscano Soup Crockpot recipe is a very popular soup choice at the Olive Garden.
+This crock pot homemade Zuppa Toscana copycat recipe of the very popular soup choice at the Olive Garden.
 But in my opinion, it is the best.
 Our very picky eater, Cami even enjoyed it.

 Our version of this classic featured pancetta instead of bacon.
 This gave our heavy cream and chicken-based broth a kick along with the Italian

 sausage.
 The result was a very hearty soup, perfect for a chilly day.
-It would also make a wonderful tailgating food.
+If you love this homemade Zuppa Toscana soup consider making it for your next tailgating party.

 Start this dish off by browning the meats.
-Be sure not to dispose of the left over grease.
-There is a lot of aromatic flavor there.
+Be sure not to dispose of the leftover grease.
+There is a lot of aromatic flavors there.
 You don’t want to lose that.

 Combine all of the ingredients into a crock-pot, stir and set to low.
 This soup will need to cook for several hours so be patient and try to multitask by doing other errands.
 Take advantage of the time.